 We commenced commercial sales of our Maestro Rechargeable System in Australia and the Middle East in 2012, but did not recognize any revenue in 2013 or 2014 as we focused our resources on the U.S. regulatory approval process.
 After we received FDA approval on January 14, 2015, we began the commercialization process for our Maestro Rechargeable System in the United States, and our first commercial implant within the United States occurred on May 13, 2015.
+We made our first commercial sales in the United States in the second quarter of 2015.
 If we are not successful in the commercialization of our Maestro Rechargeable System for the treatment of obesity we may never generate any revenue and may be forced to cease operations.